Lymphatic Drainage Therapy

 Breast lift (mastopexy)

 Breast augmentation (mammaplasty)

 Tummy tuck (abdominoplasty)

 Upper arm rejuvenation

-Edemas and lymphedemas resulting from injury to the lymphatic vessels from surgery or from lymphadenectomies (removal of lymph nodes) may be managed or even prevented.
+Edema and lymphedema resulting from injury to the lymphatic vessels due to surgery like lymphadenectomy (removal of lymph nodes) and mastectomy may be managed or even prevented.

 Studies have shown that enhanced lymph flow may significantly hasten healing post-surgically and promote healthy scar formation as it:

 Improves blood circulation in the area

 MLD is recommended for gastrointestinal issues, such as Irritable Bowel Syndrome (IBS), celiac diseases, constipation.

 Edemas of various origins, i.e. rheumatoid conditions, chronic inflammation, tooth infections, any type of surgery, sports injuries, pregnancy can be reduced with the application of Manual Lymphatic Drainage.